kunegis/stu/README.md

 * See the file INSTALL for compiling Stu yourself
 * Package for Arch Linux:  https://aur.archlinux.org/packages/stu-git/

+Stu is written in C++11 for POSIX platforms.
+You should have no problem getting it to run on vanilla Linux and other POSIX-compliant platforms.

 ## Design Considerations

 The design considerations of Stu are: